m4rcTr3y/Reut/README.md

 - **Bug Fixes**: Addressing known issues and improving overall stability.
 - **Performance Optimization**: Refining the framework to ensure faster execution and reduced resource usage.
 - **Extended Documentation**: Providing more detailed guides and examples for developers.
+- **Support PostgreSQL**: adding support for postgresql for this case database connection.

 Stay tuned for updates and feel free to contribute to the project on GitHub!